Pam West British Notes

 £5 Catterns does not exist as a Bernhard.

-FALSIFICATION Seen on some notes.
+ANNULE, FORGED, FALSIFICATION & FAUX seen on some notes.

 Introduction to Tables